revilowaldow/BITC/Sessions/2026/08 23 - Session 71.md

 		"This shall help you guard against the threats from the north, and destroy our enemies."
 Male voice in common

 Manticores could not have flow more than an hour
-Joint settlement between giants and another
+Joint settlement between giants and another group, perhaps goblins